Day 10 – Pipe Maze

 The sum of all these calculations is twice the area enclosed by the polygon, so divide it in half.
 Why divide this sum in half?

 The two vertices are basically the corners of a rectangle, but you don’t need the area of the whole rectangle.
-The line between them is the edge of the polygon, with part inside the polygon and part outside.
+The line between them is the edge of the polygon — one side of that line is inside the polygon, and the other part is outside.
 The part outside the polygon is useless, so you divide it in half to get rid of that.
 In essence, you’re dividing the polygon into a bunch of right triangles, calculating the area for each given the locations of two vertices, assuming the vertex of the right angle is at $(0,0)$ relative to those points.

 Confused?
 Check out the Wikipedia article for a full rundown on how it all works.
 Still confused after that?
 Sorry, this is a blog post, not a math class.